 How do you say “Happy New Year” in your target language?
 It’a question I’ve had to ask myself as I saw in New Years past in Wales, Germany and Russia.
 The answers remind me, first, that direct translation is not always the name of the game in language learning.
 As we explore a few New Year’s phrases, we’ll get a quick glimpse of some of the linguistic nuts and bolts holding together even in the shortest snippets of language.
 Plus, I’ll tell you a bit about how each country celebrates New Year….
-Let’s party!
+Happy New Year 2023 and let’s party!

 New Year’s Eve in Welsh is “Nos Galan”.
 New Year’s Day is “Dydd Calan”.
 The word “calan” comes from Latin kalendae and means the first day of each Roman month.
 There’s an English equivalent: “calend” that has fallen out of use, but survives in “calendar”.
 In Wales “calan” is commonly used also in Calan Haf/Calan Mai (first day of summer, 1 May) and Calan Gaeaf (the first day of winter – 1 November).